Amazon Go stores are coming to Chicago and San Francisco

 The company is expanding its experimental Amazon Go store to the two US cities, but did not say when they would open.
 It has posted job listings for store managers in the cities on its own site, which were first noticed by the Seattle Times.

-Amazon confirmed it was expanding to the two cities, but did not say when.
+Amazon confirmed its plans for the two cities in a statement.
 Earlier reports from Curbed and the San Francisco Chronicle found clues that Amazon was eying retail space in the two cities.

 Currently there is only one Amazon Go store: a small space located in the base of one of its Seattle skyscrapers that opened to the public in January.